KARTHICK-ELANGOVAN/student-management-system/README.md

 - Move secrets to environment variables and add deployment scripts.
 - Consider adding a UI component library (Tailwind/Material) to speed up styling and accessibility.

-If you want, I can add a short CONTRIBUTING guide and a GitHub Actions workflow to run tests on push.
-Would you like me to add that now?